chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - identical *R* package versions/ versions of the web applications
 - identical gene set database versions

 as used in the original experiments.
-This is straightforward for the *R*-based methods (using renv), however, it might take up more memory than available and cause your system to crash.
-For the web-based methods, reproducing the results requires several intermediate steps (see note 4) and is very time-consuming; detailed descriptions are provided below.
+This is straightforward for the *R*-based methods (using renv), however, it may consume a notable amount of memory.
+For the web-based methods, reproducing the results requires several intermediate steps (see note 4) and is **very** time-consuming (it took several weeks for our analysis); detailed descriptions are provided below.

 **Note 2:**